Sheriff: Baldwin fired prop gun on movie set, killing woman

 “I’m so sad about losing Halyna.
 And so infuriated that this could happen on a set,” said “Archenemy” director Adam Egypt Mortimer on Twitter.
 “She was a brilliant talent who was absolutely committed to art and to film.”

-Film colleague Manganiello called her “an incredible talent” and “a great person” on his Instagram account.
-He said he was lucky to have worked with Hutchins.
+Manganiello called Hutchins “an incredible talent” and “a great person” on his Instagram account.
+He said he was lucky to have worked with her.

 In 1993, Brandon Lee, 28, son of the late martial-arts star Bruce Lee, died after being hit by a .44-caliber slug while filming a death scene for the movie “The Crow.”
 The gun was supposed to have fired a blank, but an autopsy turned up a bullet lodged near his spine.